AMC Javelin: 1974

 Several factors led to the demise of the Javelin model, not the least of which was the economic climate of the time.
 While the 1974 model was exempt from stricter 1974 bumper standards, AMC estimated it would take $12 million in engineering and design work to revise the bumpers to meet the 1975 standards.

 American Motors also introduced the all-new 1974 Matador coupe, described by Popular Mechanics as "smooth and slippery and actually competes with the Javelin for "boss" muscle-car styling".
 The automaker also needed a manufacturing line to build its all-new AMC Pacer.
 Nevertheless, more cars were built during the final year of Javelin production than the prior second-generation years, with 27,696 units built, of which 4,980 (about 15 percent) were Javelin AMX models.

 Racing

 Racing AMC Javelin versions competed successfully in the Trans-Am Series with the Penske Racing/Mark Donohue team, as well as with the Roy Woods ARA team sponsored by American Motors Dealers.
 The Javelin won the Trans-Am title in 1971, 1972, and 1976.
 Drivers included George Follmer and Mark Donohue.

 One Javelin race car had the distinction of having different sponsors and being piloted by Mark Donohue, Vic Elford, George Follmer, Peter Revson, and Roy Woods.
-This Javelin actually began life as a 1970 model, but was updated with the exterior body design of 1971 versions.
+This Javelin began as a 1970 model, but was updated with the exterior body design of 1971 versions.
 The race car is now restored to its 1972 livery and is driven at Vintage Trans-Am events.

 Jim Richards raced a Javelin AMX in the Touring Car Masters in Australia, coming second in the overall 2012 series.
 He earned second place in the 2015 Touring Car Masters (Pro Masters Class) Series.